Content & Brand Protection

 1. Send the DMCA Takedown Notice: Once you have drafted the DMCA Takedown Notice, you need to send it to the designated agent of the web host or platform.
 This information should be available on the online service provider’s website or through a search of the U.S. Copyright Office’s designated agent directory.

-2. Wait for a response: The provider is required to act on a DMCA Takedown Notice within a reasonable amount of time.
-This might include removing the infringing material or contacting the alleged infringer to give them the opportunity to file a counter-notice.
+2. Wait for a response: After you report your stolen content, you’ll need to wait.
+The provider is required to act on a DMCA Takedown Notice within a reasonable amount of time.

 What is the DMCA takedown process?

-After you’ve sent the notice, you’ll need to wait for a response.
 The host or service provider is required to act on a DMCA Takedown Notice within a reasonable amount of time.
-This might include removing the infringing content or contacting the alleged infringer to give them the opportunity to file a counter-notice.
+During this time the host or alleged infringer may take down the stolen content or file a counter-notice.
 If the alleged infringer files a counter-notice stating that they have a good faith belief that the content is not infringing, the online service provider must inform the holder of this counter-notice.
 If the content remains online and the alleged infringer does not file a counter-notice, the holder can consider taking legal action against the alleged infringer.

 the ultimate guide to dmca takedown